giftos1/SQL-and-Postgresql/postgres content.md

 Writing a bad query e.g. a query with a typo will abort the transaction and you ought to do a rollback.

 If there is a transaction crash, Postgres automatically aborts the transaction

+**MANAGING DATBASE DESIGN WITH SCHEMA MIGRATIONS**

+A Story On Migrations

+Lessons

+- Anytime we make a change to our database structure, we have to synchronize that and deploy it at the same time that we change our clients as well.

+Changes to the DB structure and changes to clients need to be made at precisely the same time

+Pic in docs

+- When working with other engineers, we need a really easy way to tie the structure of our database to our code

+Migration Files

+A Schema Migration File is a code that describes a precise change to make to the database.

+Apply is the term used to describe taking a migration file and making a change to the database.

+Revert is used to describe undoing that change.

+A Few Notes On Migration Libraries

+Pic in docs

+Many migration tools can automatically generate migrations for you

+It is highly recommended that you write all migrations manually using plain SQL

+Project Creation

+Create a folder called ig.
+Cd to the ig folder and run the below commands

+**Npm init -y** – generates a package.json file which allows us to install some different modules into this project.

+**npm install node-pg-migrate pg** – installs two modules(node-pg-migrate and Postgres module)

+Generating And Writing Migrations

+Go into the package.json file and change the scripts content to

+“Scipts”: {

+“migrate”: “node-pg-migrate”

+},

+The above allows us to access the node pg migrate from our terminal

+**npm run migrate create table comments –** This creates a migration and in the migration file, you will see exports.up and exports.down functions

+The exports.up contains or produces some amount of SQL or run some command or do whatever to advance the structure of our database in some way.

+The exports.down contains some SQL or runs some command or do whatever to revert what we did with exports.up

+Example

+exports.up = (pgm) => {

+&nbsp;   pgm.sql(\`

+&nbsp;       CREATE TABLE comments (

+&nbsp;           id SERIAL PRIMARY KEY,

+&nbsp;           created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP,

+&nbsp;           updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP,

+&nbsp;           contents VARCHAR(240) NOT NULL

+&nbsp;       );

+&nbsp;   \`);

+};

+/\*\*

+&nbsp;\* @param pgm {import('node-pg-migrate').MigrationBuilder}

+&nbsp;\* @param run {() => void | undefined}

+&nbsp;\* @returns {Promise&lt;void&gt; | void}

+&nbsp;\*/

+exports.down = (pgm) => {

+&nbsp;   pgm.sql(\`

+&nbsp;       DROP TABLE comments;

+&nbsp;   \`);

+};

+Applying And Reverting Migrations

+Firstly, we set up an environment variable called DATABASE_URL that tells the Node PG migrate module that we’re using exactly how to connect to our database running on our local machine

+The password is the initial password you set when installing Postgres

+Username is **postgres**

+General format is:

+Postgres://USERNAME:PASSWORD@localhost:5432/socialnetwork

+Once we have the string put together , we will run a specific command:

+Windows with CMD

+Set DATABASE_URL=postgres://USERNAME:PASSWORD@localhost:5432/socialnetwork&&npm run migrate up

+Windows with Powershell

+$env:DATABASE_URL=”postgres://USERNAME:PASSWORD@localhost:5432/socialnetwork”; npm run migrate up

+$env:DATABASE_URL=”postgres://postgres:**PASSWORD** @localhost:5432/socialnetwork”; npm run migrate up

+Windows with Git Bash

+DATABASE_URL=postgres://USERNAME:PASSWORD@localhost:5432/socialnetwork npm run migrate up

+To revert the migrations, replace the word ‘up’ with the word ‘down’

+Generating And Applying A Second Migration

+Changing the contents column to the name of ‘body’

+**npm run migrate create rename contents to body**

+**$env:DATABASE_URL=”postgres://postgres:PASSWORD@localhost:5432/socialnetwork”; npm run migrate up**

+Finish up by checking the table in pgadmin